akashpalrecha/classification_oversampling/README.md

 - In this case, the `PATH_TO_DATA` contains 4 folders of names `cat1`, `cat2`, `cat3`, and `cat4`.
 - Each folder contains images only of that category.
 - `PATH_TO_DATA` contains no other files.
+---
+It is possible to achieve better results with a classifer using this method only if one uses Data Augmentation.
+The idea is that images in categories with less data will be used for training the classifer more number of times with each image augmented before feeding to the classifier.<br>
+---
+---
+Hope this helps!